kjseefried/ADAx-IDE/README.md

 #ADAx
 #Overview
 Ada IDE for Mac OS X is a simple to use native app for developing and compiling Ada progams.
 The app is currently in a very primitive state.
-The main purpose of this app is to have an IDE which is simple to use and simplifises the code writing.
+The main purpose of this app is to have an IDE which is simple to use and simplifies the code writing.
 ADAx shall follow the Apple human interface guidelines.

 #How to use
 + Download the gnat compiler from http://libre.adacore.com/download/